In Missouri, Greitens' comeback bid has some in GOP on edge

 “Don’t even mention my name to anybody at all, because if you do, I’m going to take these pictures, and I’m going to put them everywhere I can,” she quoted Greitens as saying.

-She accused Greitens of slapping her and coercing oral sex.
-She said the encounter left her crying, but admitted that the relationship went on for several more months.
+She said the encounter left her crying, but admitted to a relationship that went on for several more months.

 It was the alleged photo that resulted in a criminal charge of invasion of privacy.
 Greitens accused St. Louis Circuit Attorney Kim Gardner, a Democrat, of a political vendetta.